fargolo/TextGraphs.jl/README.md

 `graph_props` returns values of density, # of self loops, # of SCCs, size of largest SCC, and mean centrality (betweeness, closeness and eigenvector methods).

 Erdős–Rényi ratios
-`rand_erdos_ratio_props` returns values of density and mean centrality ratios between the graph and a random Erdõs-Rényi graph with identical number of vertices and edges.
+`rand_erdos_props` returns values as compared to random Erdõs-Rényi graph with identical number of vertices and edges through z-score or ratio to average.

 ## Usage